 We also maintain several servers that are not connected to the cluster systems.
 These are for jobs that require very large shared memory machines such as distance-based phylogenetic analyses and molecular simulations, for software development, and for investigators who are unfamiliar with or do not require a cluster environment.
 The most powerful servers in this group contains over 100 times the system memory of a standard desktop (1000 GB) and is used heavily for hybrid sequence assembly of Illumina and PacBio sequence data.

 These are SuperMicro rack servers, each with 48 logical cores, and 256GB of system RAM.
-Crick features 4 Intel Xeon Phi 5110p Co-processor cards.
-Watson has 2 NVIDIA P100 cards.
+Colin features 4 Intel Xeon Phi 5110p Co-processor cards.
+Arthur has 2 NVIDIA P100 cards.

 These two servers are Dell M820 blades, each with 64 cores and 1TB of system RAM.
 Only jobs requiring vast amounts of memory should be run on these two servers.